mrcavalcanti/mosaicoo/docs/sources/administration/manage-users-and-permissions/manage-server-users/add-remove-user-to-org.md

 - [Create an organization]({{< relref "../../manage-organizations/_index.md" >}})
 - [Add a user]({{< relref "./add-user.md" >}}) to Grafana
-- Ensure you have Grafana server administrator privileges
+- Ensure you have Mosaicoo server administrator privileges

 **To add a user to an organization**:

-1. Sign in to Grafana as a server administrator.
+1. Sign in to Mosaicoo as a server administrator.
 1. Hover your cursor over the **Server Admin** (shield) icon until a menu appears, and click **Users**.
 1. Click a user.
 1. In the **Organizations** section, click **Add user to organization**.